Nissan Primera: Third generation (P12; 2001)

 New Zealand Primeras were introduced in 2002, and were all equipped with continuously variable transmissions; there was no manual option.
 Originally, Japanese-built sedans and wagons were sold in New Zealand.
 This remained true until 2006, when liftbacks and estates assembled in the United Kingdom became available instead.
 The CVT is also available in the European 2.0 L and the Japanese-made 2.0 and 2.5 L versions (the larger engine was not available in Europe).
 In March 2003, a 1.6-liter petrol engine was added to the lineup, while the 2.2 di was joined by a common-rail version (dCi) as well as by a smaller 1.9 dCi of Renault origins.

 Falling sales caused the Primera to be withdrawn from sale in the United Kingdom in November 2006.
 Production of left-hand drive cars, however, continued until 2007.
 In Japan, production of RHD Primeras also continued until 2007.
-In 2011, a large number of brand new Primeras appeared in the market in Ireland, after apparently having been in storage since 2006.
+In 2010, 12 brand new Primeras appeared in the market in Ireland, after apparently having been in storage since 2006.
+3 were registered in 2010, 9 in 2011.

 The 2.0 L six-speed manual Nissan Primera 20V has Nissan's SR20VE Neo VVL engine with variable valve lift and timing.
 It produces 150 kW of power at 7,200 rpm and 206 Nm of torque at 5,200 rpm.